James Hamilton, 6th Duke of Hamilton: Early years and education

-Hamilton was the son of the 5th Duke of Hamilton, by his first wife, the former Lady Anne Cochrane, and was styled as Marquess of Clydesdale from his birth until his father's death.
+Hamilton was the son of the 5th Duke of Hamilton, and his first wife, the former Lady Anne Cochrane, and was styled as Marquess of Clydesdale from his birth until his father's death.
 He was educated at Winchester College from 1734 to 1740.
 He matriculated at St Mary Hall, Oxford on 23 February 1741, knighted into the Order of the Thistle in or around 1742, and created a DCL on 14 April 1743.

 On 14 February (St. Valentine's Day) 1752, Hamilton met the society beauty Elizabeth Gunning at Bedford House in London.
 According to Horace Walpole, the duke wished to marry her that night and he called for a local parson to perform the ceremony.
 However, without a licence, calling of banns and a ring, the parson refused and they were eventually married that night in Mayfair Chapel (which did not require a licence) in a clandestine marriage, with a ring from a bed curtain.
 The couple had three children: